 “They just sold,” the man said, glancing along the staggered curve of semi-detached houses, all with winding gravel paths to their front doors and gardens that ranged from nail-scissor neatness to abandoned-trike neglect.

-Albert winked, tapped the brim of his hat.
+Albert winked, and tapped the brim of his hat.
 “Yes they did.
 On to bigger and better things.”

 “They won the lottery.”

 “In a manner of speaking, sir.
 In a manner of speaking.”